lando/cli/docs/shellenv.md

 --debug        Shows debug output                                                                                         [boolean]
 --help         Shows lando or delegated command help if applicable                                                        [boolean]
 --verbose, -v  Runs with extra verbosity                                                                                    [count]
+--add, -a      Add to shell profile if blank lando will attempt discovery                                                  [string]
+--check, -c    Check to see if lando is in PATH                                                                           [boolean]
 ```